 Transactions defrauding creditors

 Transactions defrauding creditors differ from the other challenges set out in this article because any person prejudiced by the transaction can bring them.
-The other challenges must brought by liquidators or receivers.
+The other challenges must be brought by liquidators or receivers.

 Like many of the reviewable transactions outlined in this article, the aim of the provision is ultimately to prevent companies from disposing of assets to the detriment of its creditors.

-Entering a transaction with a company in financial difficulty: what to consider.
+Entering a transaction with a company in financial difficulty: what to consider

 In summary, you should try to understand and monitor the financial position of the companies you are doing business with (as best as possible) and the commercial terms which govern your trading relationship with them.